-To control the device using the parallel interface, keep RESET tied to high (DRVDD).
+To control the device using parallel interface, keep RESET tied to high (DRVDD).
 Pins DFS, MODE, SEN, SCLK, and SDATA are used to directly control certain modes of the ADC.
-The device is configured by connecting the parallel pins to the correct voltage levels (as described in Table 4 to Table 7).
+The device is configured by connecting the parallel pins to the correct voltage levels (as described in Table 3 to Table 7).
+The voltage levels can be derived by using a resistor string as illustrated in Figure 4.
 There is no need to apply reset.